aznashwan/github-autolabeler/README.md

 </td>
 <td>

-Will get created and managed on Repositories IF the selector matches repos.
+Will get created and managed at the Repo level IF the selector matches.
 Will get automatically created and set on Issues/PRs IF the selector matches Issues/PRs.